 If you’re planning a road trip from Queenstown to Auckland, you’ll want to know where the best restaurants are along the way.
 Here are our top picks:

 The first stop on our road trip is the Fergburger in Queenstown.
-This place is legendary for its burgers and fries, and we can attest that they’re absolutely delicious.
-The line can get pretty long, but it’s definitely worth the wait.
+This place is legendary for its burgers and fries, and we can attest that they’re delicious.
+The line can get pretty long, but it’s worth the wait.

 If you’re looking for a delicious seafood meal, head to Foveaux Restaurant.
 This spot is known for its fresh, local seafood, and it’s the perfect place to stop for lunch or dinner.